 .

-is equivalent to write [adef]
+is equivalent to writing [adefgh]

 .

-that matches all the lowercase,
+matches all the latin lowercase, uppercase and numeric characters.

-that matches every char that is not a
+.
+That matches every char that is NOT a

 or b